d-beck/shopify-partner-agreement/shopify-partner-terms.md

 This Agreement, including any completed application form and all guidelines and other documents linked or otherwise incorporated or referenced in this Agreement, sets forth the entire agreement and supersedes any and all prior agreements, written or oral, of the Parties with respect to the subject matter hereof (including, but not limited to, any prior version of this Agreement).
 Neither Shopify nor the Partner will be bound by, and each Party specifically objects to, any term, condition or other provision that is different from or in addition to the provisions of this Agreement (whether or not it would materially alter this Agreement) and which is proffered by another Party in any correspondence or other document, unless the Party to be bound thereby specifically agrees to such provision in writing.

+This Agreement may be available in languages other than English.
+To the extent of any inconsistencies or conflicts between this English Agreement and the Agreements available in another language, the most current English version of the Agreement will prevail.

 #### 9.7.
 Assignment

 All the terms and provisions of this Agreement will be binding upon and inure to the benefit of the Parties to this Agreement and to their respective heirs, successors, permitted assigns and legal representatives.
 Shopify will be permitted to assign this agreement without notice to or consent from Partner.
 Partner will have no right to assign or otherwise transfer this Agreement, or any of its rights or obligations under this Agreement, to any third party without Shopify’s prior written consent, to be given or withheld in Shopify’s sole discretion.
+Transfer can include acquisition, merger, change of control, or other forms of transfer.
+To submit a request for Shopify’s consent to assignment or transfer, contact Shopify Partner Support in the Partner Dashboard.

 #### 9.8.
 Applicable Laws